Image

 Symptoms

-The Health Department recommends getting tested if you develop symptoms at any time.
 People with COVID-19 may have a wide range of symptoms, including no symptoms at all, mild or moderate symptoms, or needing medical attention for severe illness.
 Even people with no symptoms can spread the virus to others.
+Common symptoms of COVID-19 and other respiratory viruses can include fever, chills, fatigue, cough, runny nose and headache.

 See symptoms list in pictures (CDC)